gobid/knowledge-map-cheatsheets/README.md

 To learn them simply google "[skill name] tutorial", "learn [skill name]", "[skill name] free online course", or "[skill name] documentation".

 You'll get a ton of text and video material to learn from.
 We recommend going for the official documentation whenever possible.
-Then mark that you know that skill on your learningdollars.com engineer profile.
+Then mark that you know that skill on your LD profile.
+You can make one by pressing "be an engineer" on https://www.learningdollarstalent.com/.

 To critique:
 Use the github comments.